nretnilkram/fontstrap/README.md

 # fontstrap

-### Fontstrap is a combination project where the lastest Bootstrap and Fontawesome versions are combined into a single css file using their SASS versions.
+### Fontstrap is a combination project where the lastest Bootstrap and Fontawesome css versions are combined into a single css file using their SASS versions.
 Currently those versions are:

 * Bootstrap: 4.0.0-alpha.5
 * FontAwesome: 4.7.0

-### Javascript files are also loaded from a single file.
+### Some neccessary and useful javascript files are also loaded from a single file.
 Those versions are:

 * JQuery: 3.1.1
 * Tether: 1.3.3
 * Bootstrap: 4.0.0-alpha.5
+* Lodash 4.17.2

 ### How to Customize: